 Have you ever mistakenly deleted some files or lost files mysteriously?
 If you have enabled the feature built in Windows 7 that I am about to tell you, you can recover permanently deleted files, and view or restore a previous version of a file.

 This feature is called Previous Versions.
 With a little bit of disk space, you can use this feature to run file backup in Windows 7, thus protecting your valuable files from inadvertent file deletions and data loss of other causes.

-How to enable Previous Versions in Windows 7?
+How to enable Previous Versions and restore files in Windows 7

 By default, the Previous Versions feature is enabled, but it may not include the files that you want to protect.
 Previous versions of files are saved as a part of a System Restore Point, so when a Windows 7 restore point is created, the file versions will be recorded.

 Enable Previous Versions in Windows 7 step by step